 You can go online and type in DrScottsdale and I pretty much show up.
 Carlos Mata is my name, and you can type that in.
 I’m the only one that shows up from that standpoint, and our office is Natural Results.
 If you type in Natural Results Plastic Surgery, you will find me, or on Instagram @DrScottsdale.
 We’re on Snapchat at Dr.Scottsdale.
 We’re on Facebook and a little bit on TikTok, but not quite yet.

 Thank you so much, Dr. Carlos Mata!

-Because it’s my one year anniversary, also happy birthday to my boobs!
+Because it’s my one-year anniversary, happy birthday to my boobs!
 I will give everyone what they’ve been waiting for since my procedure: before and after photos!
 I debated and debated for a year whether or not I should be sharing these.
 While I was doing my research, showing photos of my wish boobs was the best way to portray my goals to my plastic surgeon.

-My before and after photo including my three months and one-year post-op.
+My before and after photos include my three months and one-year post-op.